IBM/ibmi-bob/docs/integration/rdi.md

    ![eclipse-workspace-prefs](rdi.assets/eclipse-workspace-prefs.png)

 ## Define, on the i, IBMiMake's location
-When installing Bob on the IBM i, the `IBMIMAKE` environment variable was set in one of the [profile](http://www-01.ibm.com/support/docview.wss?uid=nas8N1010486) files that are loaded when a shell starts up.
+When installing tobi on the IBM i, the `IBMIMAKE` environment variable was set in one of the [profile](http://www-01.ibm.com/support/docview.wss?uid=nas8N1010486) files that are loaded when a shell starts up.
 The exact profile file used depends on the shell used by that particular system.
 As long as the environment variable is defined before a build starts, command line builds will work, but the client scripts expect it in – and in fact `source` it from – `/QOpenSys/etc/profile`.
 Therefore, if `IBMIMAKE` is set in a different profile file because your shell doesn't load `/QOpenSys/etc/profile`, it will also need to be set in `/QOpenSys/etc/profile`, along with the other statements that were added to the other profile file:

 1. First, create the `profile` file with the appropriate CCSID, if it doesn't exist:
     ```